Pinet, Spain: El Surar

 El Surar (in Spanish, El Paraje Natural Municipal de El Surar[2]), the southernmost cork oak forest in Valencia, is a Municipal Natural Park located in the municipalities of Pinet and Llutxent.

 Declared a Municipal Natural Park by Generalitat Valenciana on March 4, 2005, it can be accessed on foot, by bicycle, on horseback or by car via signposted roads and tracks from the village of Pinet.

-Route of the Monasteries of Valencia
+Active Tourism

+Due to its mountainous, relatively traffic-free surroundings, tracks and trails and its nearby cultural heritage, which includes 13th-century monasteries and Muslim castles, Pinet has become a focus for various active tourism pursuits that can be practiced in the vicinity, including gravel, MTB, road, and touring cycling, rock climbing and hiking.

+Rock climbing

+The karstic, mainly limestone mountains of the Sierra Grossa that surround Pinet currently contain eight signposted climbing sectors with around 180 recently developed, bolted routes (40 5 to 6a, 100 6a+ to 7a+ and 30 harder), many of which can be accessed on foot from the village itself.

+Valencian Monasteries Route

-Pinet lies on the Route of the Monasteries of Valencia (GR-236), a religious and cultural route that connects five monasteries located in central region of the Province of Valencia, (Valencian Community).
+Pinet lies on the Route of the Monasteries of Valencia (GR-236), a religious and cultural route that connects the five monasteries of Cotalba, Llutxent, Simat, Aguas Vivas and La murta, all located in central region of the Province of Valencia (Valencian Community).

+The hiking route covers some 90 km and follows different medieval paths, such as the Pas del Pobre (Passage of the Poor), riding trails, mountain trails, old roads and repurposed railway tracks.
+It starts at Gandia railway station and ends in Alzira railway station and can usually be completed in 3-4 days.

+The itinerary by MTB or gravel bike is a circular route of 123 km, which starts and ends in Alzira and which crosses the central comarca regions of La Safor, la Vall d'Albaida and La Ribera Alta.
+This route has a specific signage and a dedicated path adapted for mountain and gravel bicycles.

-Of the Route’s four different itineraries, three (by foot, on horseback and by MTB) cross through Pinet, with a separate variant also passing through El Surar.
+Of the Route’s four different itineraries, three (by foot, on horseback and by MTB) pass through Pinet, with a separate variant also passing through El Surar.

+Roda la Vall Cycling Route

+The Roda la Vall cycling route, which is a @200km, 5-stage, circular route that includes around 4700 metres of accumulated altitude gain, has been designed to enable touring cyclists to visit and discover Valencia’s Vall d’Albaida comarca over several days.
+The route, which passes through the centre of the village of Pinet, includes numerous off-road sections and is best suited for mountain and gravel bicycles.

 Monuments and festivities

 Parish church of St. Peter the Apostle

 The 18th-century parish church of St. Peter the Apostle has a single nave with chapels set between masonry buttresses.